mariolambrette/AnimalTrackR/README.md

 ### Extracting training images

-The first step is to extract still images from experimental footage.
-This step requires careful consideration of your experimental design and the footage you have.
+The first step in model development is to extract still images from experimental footage.
+This requires careful consideration of your experimental design and the footage you have.
 Training images should accurately reflect variability in your experimental data.
-For some experiments with very little variability between video clips this may be very straightforward but for others where there may be many different tank/cage set ups and variable backgrounds this may be more complex.
+For some experiments with very little variability between recordings this may be very straightforward but for others where there may be many different tank/cage set ups and variable backgrounds this may be more complex.

 The basic premise for this step is to create a stratified sample with the different experimental groups.
-Due to the potential for massive variation in user’s file structures and experimental designs the process of grouping video files is left to users.
-The image extraction function `extract_Images()`(described in detail below) takes a named list as in input.
-This list’s structure is as follows:
+Due to the potential for massive variation in user’s file structures and experimental designs the process of grouping video files is left to users. `extract_Images()`(described in detail below) takes a named list as an input.
+This list’s structure is as follows, where each group contains recordings that are related in appearance and experimental group:

 ``` r